ropensci/osmplotr/README.md

 ![map1](./figure/map1.png)

 R package to produce visually impressive customisable images of OpenStreetMap (OSM) data downloaded internally from the [overpass api](http://overpass-api.de/).
 The above map was produced directly from `osmplotr` with no further modification.
-But first the easy steps to map mapking:
+But first the easy steps to map making:

 1. Specify the bounding box for the desired region